 Reflection on John 1:29-34 ~

-When I enter a church and bless myself with Holy Water from the font with the sign of the Cross, I visualize that I am there with John the Baptist and Jesus in the River Jordan.
+When I enter a church, I reach into the font to get a touch of Holy Water to bless myself with the sign of the Cross.
+I often visualize that I am there with John the Baptist and Jesus in the River Jordan.
 I see John as a gifted and amazing prophet with unrivaled insights into a realization of who Jesus was to be.
 John gracefully bows to deeply humble himself as one who baptizes only with cleansing water.
 He is standing next to Jesus who reminds me that I have been Baptized with the Holy Spirit.

 John 1 New Revised Standard Version Catholic Edition (NRSVCE)

 The Lamb of God